jameszhang-a/learnxinyminutes-docs/javascript.html.markdown

 // and are compared with < and >
 "a" < "b"; // = true

-// Type coercion is performed for comparisons with double equals...
-"5" == 5; // = true
+// Type coercion is performed for comparisons with double equals...(generally not perferred) "5" == 5; // = true
 null == undefined; // = true